gorango/flowcraft/docs/api-reference/index.md

 # API Reference

-This section provides a detailed, technical breakdown of the core classes, functions, and types available in the Cascade framework.
+This section provides a detailed, technical breakdown of the core classes, functions, and types available in the Flowcraft framework.
 It is intended as a reference for when you know what component you need to use and want to understand its specific capabilities.

-All components are imported from the main `cascade` package.
+All components are imported from the main `flowcraft` package.
 For a more narrative-driven explanation of these concepts, please see the **[Guide](../guide/)**.

 ## Core Workflow API